AbstractSDK/abstract/framework/docs/src/4_get_started/9_carrot_app_tutorial.md

 }
 ```

+### Create position

+7. Let's start with the create_position.
+   The create poisiton will do the following steps:
+   1. check that the caller is authorized
+   2. check that the osmosis pool has not been created yet
+   3. Swap the indicated funds to match the asset0/asset1 ratio and deposit as much as possible in the pool for the given parameters
+   4. Create a new position
+   5. Store position id from create position response

-1. Let's start with the create_position.
-In order for the contract to be able to create a position for osmosis supercharged pools it needs certain data like the liquidity pool to open the position in and the ticks that define the range in which your assets will be available for swapping.
+In order for the contract to be able to create a position for osmosis supercharged pools it needs certain data like the liquidity pool for which to open the position and the ticks that define the range in which your assets will be available for swapping.

 ```rust
 // in msg.rs